 And why is that?

-That money could have been better spent on items that you will need to pay for.
+That money could have been better spent on other genealogy items.

-All of these resources that I have listed and discussed in this post will help you immensely.
+All of these resources on this list here will help you immensely.

-So, give at least one of these ways a go.
+So, give at least one of these ways a try.

 You will not regret it!